pmem/ndctl/ndctl-write-labels.md

 available on some NVDIMM devices.
 The label area is used to resolve aliasing between *pmem* and *blk* capacity by delineating namespace boundaries.
-Read data from the input filename, or stdin, and write it to the given &lt;nmem&gt; device.
+Read data from the input filename, or stdin, and write it to the given \<nmem\> device.
 Note that the device must not be active in any region, otherwise the kernel will not allow write access to the device’s label data area.

 OPTIONS
 =======

-`<memory device(s)>`
+\<memory device(s)\>
-One or more *nmemX* device names.
-The keyword *all* can be specified to operate on every dimm in the system, optionally filtered by bus id (see --bus= option).
+A *nmemX* device name, or a dimm id number.
+Restrict the operation to the specified dimm(s).
+The keyword *all* can be specified to indicate the lack of any restriction, however this is the same as not supplying a --dimm option at all.

 `-s; --size=`
 Limit the operation to the given number of bytes.
 A size of 0 indicates